 Source: US Geological Survey (USGS), Clarksville, VA 1:62,500 topographic quadrangle (1943)

-After Kerr Dam blocked migration, North Carolina stocked striped bass in the new reservoir and Virginia built the Brookneal Hatchery (now the Vic Thomas Striped Bass Hatchery in Campbell County) to ensure anglers would have striped bass to catch.
+After Kerr Dam was completed between 1947-1952 and blocked migration, North Carolina stocked striped bass in the new reservoir and Virginia built the Brookneal Hatchery (now the Vic Thomas Striped Bass Hatchery in Campbell County) to ensure anglers would have striped bass to catch.
 Today, the Roanoke River between Buggs Island Lake/Kerr Reservoir to Leesville Lake is a popular place to fish for striped bass, during annual spawning runs upstream from Buggs Island Lake/Kerr Reservoir.
 That stretch of the Roanoke River is known locally as the Staunton River.

 striped bass